evanseitz/seam-nn/README.md

 **Python script examples** are provided in the `examples/` folder for locally running SEAM and exporting outputs to file.
 Additional dependencies for these examples may be required and outlined at the top of each script.

 ## GUI:
 A graphic user interface (GUI) is available for dynamically interpretting SEAM results.
 The GUI can be run using the command line interface from the `seam` folder via `python seam_gui.py`.
-The SEAM GUI requires pre-computed inputs using the example scripts above.
+The SEAM GUI requires pre-computed inputs that can be saved using the example scripts above.

 <img src="https://raw.githubusercontent.com/evanseitz/seam-nn/main/docs/_static/seam_gui.png" alt="fig" width="800"/>